 Also, look for signs of stress: a tail tucked between legs, big eyes, a tense "smile," ears pressed to the head, etc.

-Many digestive system diseases can cause foaming at the mouth in dogs – from the upset stomach to even foreign items in intestines.
+Many digestive system diseases can cause foaming at the mouth in dogs - from the upset stomach to even foreign items in the intestines.
 Then the pet will also have other symptoms like vomiting, low energy, and lack of appetite.

 If you suppose that the reason why there is foam around your dog’s mouth is that something is wrong with its digestive system, you should see a vet as soon as possible.